woonkoksin/woonkoksin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I advance transformative resilience in climate and environmental sustainability by integrating AI-driven and systems-analytical approaches to address the environment–economy–society nexus.
+I advocate for advancing transformative resilience in climate and environmental sustainability.
+My work integrates AI-driven and systems-analytical approaches on issues related to the environment-economic-social well-being nexus.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.